aariani/Common_Bean_RNA-Seq_Coexpression_Network/README.md

 ===========================================================================================================
 ## Download the repo

-For downloading this folder to your computer first you need to install git.
+For clone this folder to your computer first you need to install git.
 Let us assume you want to clone this repo into a directory named `proj`: